v-a-antoshkin/dbf_to_sqlite/README.md

 ## License

-Este projeto é licenciado sob a Licença MIT - veja o arquivo [LICENSE](LICENSE) no repositório para mais detalhes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file in the repository for more details.